-Specifically, this course will develop your skills in the key areas of:
+Specifically this course will develop your skills in the key areas of:

-- Mechanical technology including mechanical methodologies, methods, techniques and current / developing theories and conceptual ideas. - Mechanical engineering science and applied mathematics. - Management, including current management techniques and theories, risk management, supplier relations and financial controls. - IT which will include developing your skills in the areas of CAD, CAM, spread sheets, Internet usage and general IT skills. - Transferable communication skills, including written, verbal and new media presentation skills. - The role of engineers in creating a sustainable and ethical environment.
+- Mechanical technology including Mechanical methodologies, methods, techniques and current / developing theories and conceptual ideas. - Mechanical Engineering Science and Applied Mathematics. - Management, including current management techniques and theories, Risk management, supplier relations and financial controls. - IT which will include developing the student's skills in the areas of CAD, CAM, spread sheets, Internet usage and general IT skills. - Transferable communication skills, including written, verbal and new media presentation skills. - The role of engineers in creating a sustainable and ethical environment.

-The range of skills above was identified as being critical for the development of modern high technology mechanical organisations, such as Rolls-Royce and Bombardier, who require personnel who are skilled in these areas in order to successfully compete in today's global market place.
+The above scope of skills were identified as being critical for the development of modern high technology mechanical organisations, such as Rolls-Royce and Bombardier, who must have personnel that are skilled in these areas in order to successfully compete in today's global market place.